Termites are a real nuisance when they attack your place.

 Now you should have sufficient information to make the best-informed decision about which type of wood filler product to use.

-Although different brands may mean different qualities, for the most part, wood filler products are roughly the same.
+Although different brands may have different qualities, wood filler products are roughly the same for the most part.

 What wood do termites eat?